 Nationals’ Kurt Suzuki criticized on social media after wearing MAGA hat

-Many on social media voiced their disapproval after Kurt Suzuki, the star Washington Nationals’ catcher, donned a 'MAGA' baseball cap during a Monday ceremony at the White House celebrating his team's unlikely victory over the Houston Astros with President Trump.
+Many on social media voiced their disapproval after Kurt Suzuki, the star Washington Nationals’ catcher, donned a "MAGA" baseball cap during a Monday ceremony at the White House celebrating his team's unlikely victory over the Houston Astros with President Trump.

 NATIONALS' ACE OPENS UP ABOUT LEAVING TRUMP HANGING AT CEREMONY

-The team's meeting with Trump always going to be scrutinized, especially after Trump was roundly booed during Game 5 of the World Series at Nationals Park.
+The team's meeting with Trump was always going to be scrutinized, especially after Trump was roundly booed during Game 5 of the World Series at Nationals Park.
 What used to be an unremarkable tradition of world champions stopping by the White House, has turned into something of a political event, with pundits even offering teams unsolicited advice on how to proceed.

 Bill Kristol on Saturday envisioned "how great it would be" if the Nationals' owner announced that the players decided to "respectfully decline" Trump's White House invitation.